rawpython/remi/README.md

 ```

 A special case of html attribute is the *style*.
-The styles attributes can be altered in this way:
+The style attributes can be altered in this way:

 ```py
     widget_instance.style['color'] = 'red'